What's kickin' in partial tidal disruption events?: Physical model

 \subsection{Maximum core energy and kick velocity}

-The kick velocity from the one- and two-dimensional models asymptotically scales as $\propto T^{1/3}$, but this trend cannot continue indefinitely, because the density profile is preserved once the location of maximum density reaches homologous expansion.
+The kick velocity from the one- and two-dimensional models asymptotically scales as $\propto T^{1/3}$, but this trend cannot continue indefinitely, because the density profile is preserved once the location of maximum density reaches homologous expansion, i.e., where the fluid elements have approximately reached their asymptotic velocities and the velocity profile is $\propto r$ (see Figure 2 of \citealt{coughlin16}).
 The time at which this occurs can be estimated by equating the velocity at the zero-energy orbit, $\sqrt{2GM_{\bullet}/R(T)}$, to the terminal velocity appropriate to energy $\epsilon_0$, $\sqrt{2\epsilon_0}$, which gives

+Near this time the fluid element must transition to a constant velocity, as its speed cannot fall below the value guaranteed by energy conservation.
 Using this scaling in Equation \eqref{epsilonc} in the limit that the time-dependent term scales as $\sim T^{2/3}$ gives a maximum energy of\footnote{This energy must be less than $\epsilon_{\star}\left(M_{\bullet}/M_{\star}\right)^{1/3}$, i.e., the maximum energy spread imparted by the tidal field, which is guaranteed for any realistic stellar progenitor; see the discussion below Equation \eqref{epsilonc}.}

 where the numerical factor incorporates the normalization of the $\propto T^{2/3}$ scaling, and a maximum kick velocity of

 where in the last line we used $\kappa = 0.1$ (note that the dependence on $\kappa$ enters this expression as $\kappa^{1/4}$, i.e., weakly).
 The time at which this maximum velocity is achieved is